D3RPSTROYER/hudson-curren-2.4/README.md

-i didn't make it secure at all. but thats OK i didn't need to make the in the first place
+i didn't make it secure at all. but thats OK i didn't need to make the in the first place i will change it to link to a mySQL server because i can.